 Thank you for your interest in the UF Medical Physics Graduate Program!
 Please review the admissions overview, requirements, application information, and application review/decision notification sections below before submitting your application.

 Please note that we generally only admit new students in the Fall semester.
 Spring or Summer admission puts incoming students at a disadvantage due to our progressive curriculum.
 Students seeking an off-cycle review for admission to our program during the Spring or Summer semesters must clearly and concisely outline their request, to include justification for seeking off-cycle admission.

-The MS degree is a requirement for admission to the PhD program in Medical Physics.
-Applicants not holding an MS in Medical Physics from a CAMPEP-accredited university should apply to the MS program, regardless of whether the intended goal is a terminal MS degree or continuation to the PhD program.
+PhD: The MS degree is a requirement for admission into the PhD program in Medical Physics.
+Applicants not holding an MS in Medical Physics from a CAMPEP-accredited institution should apply to the MS program, regardless of whether the intended goal is a terminal MS degree or continuation to the PhD program.

-Applicants must meet the following minimum requirements for admission to both our MS or PhD program:
+MS: Applicants must meet the following minimum requirements for admission to our MS program.

 - BS in Engineering or Physics